 When it comes to House Rent Allowance (HRA), taxpayers enjoy an income tax deduction based on a set of rules that vary depending on whether the taxpayer is from a metro or non-metro city.
 However, the metro cities in question were only limited to New Delhi, Mumbai, Chennai and Kolkata.
 Now, experts opine that the ‘50% of basic salary + dearness allowance’ rule should also be extended to other major metro cities such as Bangalore, Ahmedabad, Gurgaon, and Hyderabad, amongst others, given the skyrocketing rents in these cities.

-Similarly, an increase in the rent limit under Section 80GG to Rs.10,000 should also be considered, given that rents in most cities in India are now several times the current limit of Rs.5,000.
+Likewise, an increase in the rent limit under Section 80GG to Rs.10,000 should also be considered, given that rents in most cities in India are now several times the current limit of Rs.5,000.

 Simplification of the capital gains tax structure